sajjadGG/book-python/pandas/dataframe/groupby.rst

     # 2015-03  101
     # Name: date, dtype: int64

+What is the sum of durations, for calls only, to each network:

 .. code-block:: python
-    :caption: What is the sum of durations, for calls only, to each network

     df.loc[df['item'] == 'call'].groupby('network')['duration'].sum()
     # network